ThePrimeagen/rust-for-typescript-devs/lessons/02-learn-rust/C-options.md

 * signature takes in a `number` or `undefined` and returns a `number`
 * if the value is `undefined`, return 0
 * else multiply the value by `5`
+* the signature cannot use `?` as that doesn't mean you _have to pass in undefined_.

 I think you can do this pretty quick, i'll give you one minute.